Ever taken a quiz to find your ideal city or used a calculator to plan for retirement? That’s interactive content in action.

 • Interactives generate a high number of passive links.
 Even if they don’t convert a high number of users, they’re magnets for link building and can almost single-handedly power your link acquisition strategy.

 • Interactives have a competitive barrier to entry.
 It’s not that hard for someone to get a writer on Upwork to create content for their WordPress blog.
-It is significantly harder to build a calculator with good user experience (UX).
+It is significantly more difficult to build a calculator with good user experience (UX).
 This can differentiate you from competitors in a way that’s difficult to replicate.

 • Interactives influence brand loyalty.
 Influencing users to interact with your asset influences them to interact with your brand — and the colors, themes, and personality that comes with it.
 That instantly creates a memorable connection.